-The Waivers Service Rates Initiative will modify the existing rate-setting methodology for fee-for-service 1915(c) waiver services, including Children’s Long Term Supports (CLTS) Program.
-This initiative does not require changes to the Children's Community Options Program (CCOP), Family Care, or Include, Respect, I Self-Direct (IRIS); the Community Integration Program (CIP); or the Community Options Program (COP).
+The Waiver Service Rates Initiative will modify the existing rate-setting methodology for fee-for-service 1915(c) waiver services for the Children’s Long-Term Supports (CLTS) Program.
+This initiative does not require changes to the Children's Community Options Program (CCOP); Family Care; Include, Respect, I Self-Direct (IRIS); the Community Integration Program (CIP); or the Community Options Program (COP).

 The federal Centers for Medicare & Medicaid Services (CMS) have directed the State of Wisconsin to create a uniform rate-setting methodology for most waiver services.
 The current practice, in which individual counties or waiver agencies set rates directly with providers, will no longer be allowed by CMS.
-The Department of Health Services (DHS) must implement a new uniform methodology to set provider rates for HCBS beginning January 2018.
+The Department of Health Services (DHS) will implement the new rate methodology and supporting systems on January 2019.

 CMS outlined the following guidelines to be used when creating the statewide rate-setting methodology:

 - The waiver must describe the rate-setting methodology used for each waiver service.

 - The waiver must describe how the state exercises financial oversight to ensure that rates are determined and paid in accordance with a uniform methodology that ensures consistent rate structure for each specific service.

 - The waiver must describe how the state solicits public comment on rate determination methods.

 - The waiver must describe how information about payment rates is made available to waiver participants.